 I think what will eventually happen is that the processing power that a mobile phone can have will be comparable with that of the ultrabooks of today.
 Once this happens is there really a need for everyone to have 16 devices?
 The new devices will be like the smart phone today with a docking capability to turn it into a powerful data entry and manipulation tool or a sleeve that allows it to have a bigger, interactive display like that of a tablet or laptop .

 If this is the case, what are the implications to current enterprise trends?

-Cloud Services - Today file sharing tools like box and dropbox allow us to share files with others, but most people tend to use them as a way of synching and backing up their own personal data.
-In the single device world this won’t need to change. whilst the synch capability will be less of a concern, the sharing capability will increase as it does today, moving from file sharing to collaborative content creation and manipulation.
+Cloud Services - Today file sharing tools like box and dropbox allow us to share files with others, but most people tend to use them as a way of syncing and backing up their own personal data.
+In the single device world this won’t need to change. whilst the sync capability will be less of a concern, the sharing capability will increase as it does today, moving from file sharing to collaborative content creation and manipulation.

 BYOD – the Bring your own device phenomenon,like cloud, is moving past the disruptive trend and becoming the norm.
 With a single device, the only barrier is compartmentalisation of work and personal.
 As mobile computing power increases so will the ability to have capabilities like personas or profiles.
 Allowing the seamless switching between contexts work and personal contexts